 Our platform has generated several promising degradation product candidates that may be capable of targeting diseases in a wide range of organ systems and tissues.
 We and our collaborators have initiated programs across multiple therapeutic areas with the goal of developing and delivering life-changing therapies to patients in need.
-Our lead therapeutic programs, for which we retain full worldwide development and commercialization rights, are summarized in the table below.
+Our lead therapeutic programs are summarized in the table below.